clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 > How likely are you to get a 90/95/100?

-Rolling a 6 sided dice 18 times follows a degenerate case of the [multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution) where all events are equally likely, and each sampling follows the same distribution.
+Rolling a 6 sided dice 18 times follows the [multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution) where all individual trial outcomes are equally likely, and each individual trial element follows the same distribution.
 We are going to follow the multinomial expansion at [mathworld/Dice](https://mathworld.wolfram.com/Dice.html) for `s=6` and `n=18` and find $P(x, 18, 6)$ which we will denote as $P(X = x)$:

 $$P(X = x) = \frac{1}{6^{18}} \sum_{k=0}^{\lfloor(x-18)/6\rfloor} (-1)^k \binom{18}{k} \binom{x-6k-1}{17}$$
 $$ = \sum_{k=0}^{k_{max}} (-1)^k \frac{18}{k!(18-k)!} \frac{(x-6k-1)!}{(x-6k-18)!}$$

 where $k_{max} = \lfloor(x-18)/6\rfloor$.
 If we were to expand this expression, the variability of $k_{max}$ would yield 15 different sum expressions - and the ones we care about would all have 10+ expressions.
 So rather than trying to reduce this to a polynomial expression over $p$, we will [paste values into wolfram alpha](https://www.wolframalpha.com/input?i2d=true&i=+Divide%5B1%2CPower%5B6%2C18%5D%5DSum%5BPower%5B%5C%2840%29-1%5C%2841%29%2Ck%5D+*binomial%5C%2840%2918%5C%2844%29+k%5C%2841%29*binomial%5C%2840%2991-6k-1%5C%2844%29+17%5C%2841%29%2C%7Bk%2C0%2Cfloor%5C%2840%29Divide%5B%5C%2840%2991-18%5C%2841%29%2C6%5D%5C%2841%29%7D%5D) and tabulate for $[18, \ldots, 108]$.

-You can `view-source` or see the <a href="#appendix">appendix</a> for the numbers, but we can more easily graph the distribution:
+You can see the <a href="#appendix">appendix</a> for the numbers.
+Here we will just plot the values:

 <div id="probhist" style="width:600px;height:450px;"></div>

 <script>
 // keys [18, 108]
 var ALL_X = [...Array(109).keys()].slice(18);